 Engaging in either hedging transactions or investing in foreign securities would entail additional risks to our stockholders.
 We could, for example, use instruments such as interest rate swaps, caps, collars and floors and, if we were to invest in foreign securities, we could use instruments such as forward contracts or currency options and borrow under a credit facility in currencies selected to minimize our foreign currency exposure.
 In each such case, we generally would seek to hedge against fluctuations of the relative values of our portfolio positions from changes in market interest rates or currency exchange rates.
-Hedging against a decline in the values of our portfolio positions declined.
-However, such hedging could establish other positions designed to gain from those same developments, thereby offsetting the decline in the value of such portfolio positions could also limit the opportunity for gain if the values of the underlying portfolio positions increased.
+Hedging against a decline in the values of our portfolio positions would not eliminate the possibility of fluctuations in the values of such positions or prevent losses if the values of the positions declined.
+However, such hedging could establish other positions designed to gain from those same developments, thereby offsetting the decline in the value of such portfolio positions.
+Such hedging transactions could also limit the opportunity for gain if the values of the underlying portfolio positions increased.
 Moreover, it might not be possible to hedge against an exchange rate or interest rate fluctuation that was so generally anticipated that we would not be able to enter into a hedging transaction at an acceptable price.
 Our ability to engage in hedging transactions may also be adversely affected by recent rules adopted by the U.S. Commodity Futures Trading Commission.